 Offers an opportunity for students to explore an area of study not included in the Catalog listing of approved courses.
-The topic of the Independent Study should be selected and carefully designed by the student and the faculty sponsor, and must meet the approval of the College Coordinator.
+The topic of the Independent Study should be selected and carefully designed by the student and the faculty sponsor, and must meet the approval of the College Dean or Dean's Designee.
 Normally, the student will be expected to have a cumulative grade point average of 3.00 and possess the appropriate background and interest to pursue the proposed area of study.
 Independent Study courses are assigned the number of 396 or 496 depending on the level of the course.

-HS299, 399, 499 Independent Study in History
+HS199, 299, 399, 499 Independent Study in History

 Offers an opportunity to explore an area of study not included in the Catalog listing of approved courses.
-The topic of an Independent Study should be selected and carefully designed by the student and faculty sponsor, and must meet with the approval of the College Coordinator.
+The topic of an Independent Study should be selected and carefully designed by the student and faculty sponsor, and must meet with the approval of the College Dean or Dean's Designee.
 Normally, the student will be expected to have a cumulative grade point average of 3.00 and possess the appropriate background and interest to pursue the proposed area of study.
-A "Proposal for Independent Study" form may be obtained from the Registrar or from the office of the College Coordinator.
+A "Proposal for Independent Study" form may be obtained from the Registrar or from the office of the College Dean or Dean's Designee.
 Independent Study courses are assigned numbers of 299, 399 or 499, depending on the level of the course.